 Testing and modeling with different washer types; only one washer type has been studied completely (K1875-G-086).
 A second washer type has been studied partially (K1750-J-057), but some issues were discovered and are being remedied.
 It will be useful to complete the study with the K1750 washer type, as well as one other washer type from a different vendor.

 Testing and modeling beyond flattening load: When subject to earthquake larger than what the spring washer protective system is designed for, the washer is likely to flatten, causing a different type of dynamics.
 It will be useful to study this performance under extreme loading.
-This is similar to when a base isolation system hits its displacement limit, which is considered it the design.
+This is similar to when a base isolation system hits its displacement limit, which is considered its t design limit.

 Testing and modeling single acting configuration: Thus far, we have only test cases with the spring washers in a single acting configuration, but that one configuration revealed promising behavior consisting of flag-shaped hysteretic behavior.
 It will be useful to study this further.